slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 In 2019-2020 as a Senior graduate student, I was in charge of the supervision and training of recent graduate students in the use of the online grading systems used by the deparment: CrowdMark, GradeScope and WebWork.
 </p>
 <p style="text-align: justify">
 During the last years, I have been involved in online teaching, both collaborating in the department and enhancing personal goals.
-I have created videos, written solutions for textbook problems and providing help to students in online tutoring plataforms as <em> Numerade, OneClass </em> and <em> Chegg </em>.
+I have created videos, written solutions for textbook problems and providing help to students in online tutoring plataforms as <em> Numerade </em> and <em> OneClass</em>.
 </p>

 <p style="text-align: justify">